 Interior Grade: Thickness of 3/8” minimum to 1/2” maximum

 Bark House® Poplar Shingles and Tiles can be laminated to any substrate of your preference.
 A veneer backer may be required.
-Lamination of this product will not hide the seams.
+Lamination of this product will not hide the seams and the natural grain of the bark will be oriented to the measurement that you give us for the HEIGHT.
 This is a customization option that may require speaking with our staff expert.